Movatterモバイル変換

 Theorder of the differential equation is the highestorder of derivative of the unknown function that appears in the differential equation.
 For example, an equation containing onlyfirst-order derivatives is afirst-order differential equation, an equation containing thesecond-order derivative is asecond-order differential equation, and so on.[12][13]

-Differential equations that describe natural phenomena almost always have only first and second order derivatives in them, but there are some exceptions, such as thethin-film equation, which is a fourth order partial differential equation.
+Differential equations that describe natural phenomena usually have only first and second order derivatives in them, but there are some exceptions, such as thethin-film equation, which is a fourth order partial differential equation.

 Examples

-In the first group of examplesu is an unknown function ofx, andc andω are constants that are supposed to be known.
-Two broad classifications of both ordinary and partial differential equations consist of distinguishing betweenlinear andnonlinear differential equations, and betweenhomogeneous differential equations andheterogeneous ones.
+The first group of examples are ordinary differential equations, whereu is an unknown function ofx, andc andω are constants that are assumed to be known.
+These examples illustrate the distinction betweenlinear andnonlinear differential equations, and between homogeneous differential equations andinhomogeneous ones, defined above.

-In the next group of examples, the unknown functionu depends on two variablesx andt orx andy.
+The next group of examples are partial differential equations.
+The unknown functionu depends on two variablesx andt orx andy.

 Existence of solutions

-Solving differential equations is not like solvingalgebraic equations.
-Not only are their solutions often unclear, but whether solutions are unique or exist at all are also notable subjects of interest.
+For a given differential equation, the questions of whether solutions are unique or exist at all are notable subjects of interest.

 fn(x)dnydxn++f1(x)dydx+f0(x)y=g(x){\displaystyle f_{n}(x){\frac {d^{n}y}{dx^{n}}}+\cdots +f_{1}(x){\frac {dy}{dx}}+f_{0}(x)y=g(x)}